near/docs/docs/tutorials/contracts/nfts/7-events.md

 A standard was introduced so that smart contracts could emit an event anytime NFTs were transferred, minted, or burnt.
 This event was in the form of a log.
 No matter how a contract implemented the functionality, an indexer could now listen for those standardized logs.

 As per the standard, you need to implement a logging functionality that gets fired when NFTs are transferred or minted.
-In your case, your contract doesn't support burning so you don't need to worry about that for now.
+In this case, the contract doesn't support burning so you don't need to worry about that for now.

 It's important to note the standard dictates that the log should begin with `"EVENT_JSON:"`.
 The structure of your log should, however, always contain the 3 following things: